yifei-liu-stat/python-library-nndcp/README.md

 # Neural Network Training with Difference of Convex Programming (DCP)

 This is a research project (in joint work with Chuan He, ISyE) featuring neural network training with difference of convex probramming (DCP).
 When training neural networks, SGD usually stagnates at a bad local minima after some epochs.
 We aim to use DCP to avoid such situations.
-To this end, we proposed three versions of the algorithm specifically for training neural network, aiming for different kinds of situations:
+Towards this end, we proposed three versions of the algorithm specifically for training neural network, aiming for different scenaria:

 * One-pass DC algorithm: deals with small DC subproblem
 * Two-pass DC algorithm: deals with large DC subproblem
 * Stochastic DC algorithm: scales to large training size

-We have derived specific forms for each of them, but up to this point, only the first version is documented in this Python project.

 ## Documentation and examples

 The API documentation (all exported functions) of this package can be found in [index.html](https://github.umn.edu/liu00980/nndcp/tree/master/docs/_build/html/index.html).
 For an illustration of basic usage for some key functions, check [examples.ipynb](https://github.umn.edu/liu00980/nndcp/tree/master/examples.ipynb) in the root directory.
-I haven't found a place to host the documentation privately, so in order to view [index.html](https://github.umn.edu/liu00980/nndcp/tree/master/docs/_build/html/index.html), one will have to download it and view it in a web browser.

 ## Installation